ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 ## Documentation

-We write our documentation in [MyST Markdown][myst] for use in Sphinx.
+[We write our documentation in MyST Markdown for use in Sphinx][myst].
 This is mainly stored in the `docs` folder, unless it's more appropriate to store it elsewhere, like this file.